 Do you have children?
 Who will provide for them?

 Life insurance is the best way to financially protect your family and help to pay for their future living costs and education.
 The proceeds of a life insurance policy could be used to set up a trust to pay their expenses over a period of time.
 You can also use a life insurance policy as a way to leave an inheritance for your children by adding them as beneficiaries to your policy.

 Do you have debt and future obligations?

 If you die with debts, in most cases the debts do not go away.
 Your estate and/or family may end up owing them.
-The rules vary state-by-state and depending on the ownership of the debt itself.
-If you obtained a loan (mortgage, car, home equity loan, credit card, etc) with a co-signer, the remainder of that loan would transfer to whoever co-signed the loan with you.
+The rules vary state-by-state and depend on the ownership of the debt itself.
+If you obtained a loan (mortgage, car, home equity loan, credit card, etc) with a co-signer, the remainder of that loan would transfer to the co-signer.
 One of the few types of debt that is forgiven at death is federal student loans.
 They would be discharged (wiped away) upon your death, but most private loans would not.

 Will your loved ones need help paying for your funeral?